HTMLGuyLLC/jAlert/README.md

 **🎯 Perfect for jQuery Sites** - If you're already using jQuery, jAlert integrates seamlessly without adding bulky dependencies.
 No need to learn new frameworks or rewrite existing code.

-**⚡ Lightning Fast** - At just 40.8KB total (15.8KB JS + 25KB CSS), jAlert loads quickly and performs beautifully.
+**⚡ Lightning Fast** - Lightweight and optimized for performance.
 No bloat, just pure functionality.

 **🎨 Beautiful by Default** - 12 built-in themes with smooth animations.
 Your modals will look professional out of the box.